the8Kengineer/chessagon-app/_pages/faqs.md

   **Q:** How good is the AI-opponent in the CHESSAGON® app?

-  **A:** It is good enought beat one the inventors of the board game about 50% of the time; and still good enough to beat the other inventor of the board game and rules about 10% of the time.
+  **A:** It is good enough beat one the inventors of the board game about 50% of the time; and still good enough to beat the other inventor of the board game and rules about 10% of the time.
 It is beatable with practice, but it is ruthless on novices.

    <br>